huttarl/WikiLinker/README.md

 # WiktionaryLinker
-Chrome extension to automatically add links to words in wiktionary entries.
+A Chrome extension to automatically add links to words in wiktionary entries.

 The idea of this extension is to provide automated help to the task of "linkifying" words in Wiktionary entries.
 (Possibly Wikipedia entries too... we'll see.)